HB-2737

 Plain Language

-Before any chatbot output, the provider must give a clear, conspicuous, and explicit notice that the user is interacting with a chatbot, not a human.
-This notice is unconditional — it must appear at the beginning of every communication, be repeated every hour during continuing interactions, and be provided each time a user asks whether they are talking to a natural person.
-The notice must be in the same language as the chatbot and in a font size at least as large as the largest font used in the chatbot's other communications.
-The Attorney General will adopt rules specifying the form and content of the notice, including a template.
+Chatbot providers must display a clear, conspicuous, and explicit notice that the user is interacting with a chatbot — not a human — before the chatbot generates any output.
+This disclosure is unconditional (not triggered by a 'reasonable person' test).
+The notice must repeat at the beginning of each communication, every hour during ongoing interactions, and whenever a user asks if the chatbot is a natural person.
+The notice must be in the same language as the chatbot's communications and in a font size at least as large as the largest font used in other chatbot communications.
+Notice form and content must also comply with Attorney General rules.

 Statutory Text